Bachelor of Fine Arts with a concentration in Graphic Design, UNC Charlotte (2001)

 Upon graduating in 2001, Banks went to work as a junior designer at a local advertising agency, but within a few months, he knew he wanted to strike out on his own.
 He developed a business plan, found an office building that allowed him to trade design work for office space, and in 2002 founded his own company, StudioBanks.
 He was the only employee.
-Eighteen years later, StudioBanks has become UNION, an award-winning digital marketing agency with more than 70 employees.
+Nearly two decades later, StudioBanks has become UNION, an award-winning digital marketing agency with more than 70 employees.

 “I did do some entrepreneurial things as a kid, like running my own lawn care business,” he says, “but I never thought I would be an entrepreneur when I was in middle and high school.”